Gender Studies Course Descriptions

 GER 372 - Outside Voices: German Culture from the Margins.
 This course looks at German cultural history through the eyes of the outsider.
 Defining "outsider" as anyone marginalized because of race, ethnicity, religion, gender or native language, course materials focus on the nature of exclusion, resistance, and the way German cultural history and national identity have been shaped by voices traditionally outside of the "Leikultur" (normative or mainstream culture).
 Perspectives addressed will include the experiences of women, Jews, Turks, Afro-Germans, Muslims and other minority groups.
 Prerequisite: German 301, 302 or 303.

-HIST 268 - Women and Gender in European History.
-An introduction to topics in the history of women in Europe and to the use of gender as a historical category of analysis.
-This course examines experiences unique to women as well as the changing perceptions of masculinity and femininity throughout European history.
+HIST 376 - Studies in the History of Women and Gender.
+An introduction to topics in the history of women and to the use of gender as a category of historical analysis.
+This course examines experiences unique to women, as well as the social history of male-female interactions (in such institutions as the family, the church, and the political sphere) and the changing perceptions of masculinity and femininity in various historical contexts.
+This course serves as an elective in both History and Gender Studies.

 PHIL 211 - Philosophy of Gender.
 Have you ever found yourself wondering why men are so weird, or why women make no sense?
 Come and take this course and explore the various explanations of our experiences of gender.
 We'll study biological, social-construction, and existential accounts of sex and gender, and think together about how they might fit with Christian beliefs.